Ocelot1210/X4_ComplexCalculator/readme.md

                 - The maximum value of the slider can be changed in the text box to the right of the slider.
             - The ware is grouped and displayed by storage type.
                 - Click the "Ⓥ" button to the left of the vault type to collapse/expand the group.
-            -  The "Allocated" cell can be set up to "Allocable" cell or less.
+            - The "Allocated" cell can be increased only by the value of the "Allocable" cell.
             - If the number of cells after the specified time is negative, the background color of the cell turns red.
             - When "Allocated" < "Number after the specified time", the background color of the cell will be yellow.